Ovarian Rejuvenation Clinical Trial

 Tennessee Reproductive Medicine is taking part in a clinical study that could improve the chances of pregnancy for participating women.
 This study is an option to pursue ovarian rejuvenation that could improve egg quality and quantity for women with diminished ovarian reserve and for those who are premenopausal, perimenopausal or menopausal.
 It could give women more options if previous treatment has failed and may be appropriate before a woman chooses to move on to third-party reproduction options such as using egg donation or embryo donation.

 The clinical trial titled “Safety of Autologous Blood-derived Growth Factors Ovarian Infusion on Outcome of Assisted Reproductive Procedures and Mitigation of Aging Effects in Endocrine System” is sponsored by EnooBio.
 Dr. Jessica Scotchie is one of four investigating physicians.
 This study is being conducted at clinics in California, New York, Illinois and Tennessee.
-TRM is the only clinic in the Southeast region to take part in this study.
+TRM is the only clinic in the Southeast region to take part in this study, which is an IRB approved trial that is annually reviewed by an oversight committee for ongoing protection of subjects and data collection.

 How does the procedure work?